 - If using fresh diced chicken add to your pot with a bit of olive oil on saute and cook until outsides are no longer pink.
 Then turn pot off.
 Now add your prepared mushrooms, green beans, onions, precooked chicken (if you are using canned instead of fresh), and seasonings into your pot.

 - In a separate bowl whisk together your broth and cream of mushroom soup, add this into your pot.

 - Sprinkle your uncooked white rice on to the top and do NOT stir, just gently press down into the liquid.
 Close lid and steam valve and set to high pressure for 9 minutes.

 - Allow to naturally release pressure for 2 minutes before letting out remaining steam.

-- Add cheese and chicken (if you haven't already) into your pot and stir so cheese melts.
+- Fluff rice.
+Add cheese into your pot and stir so cheese melts.
 Serve!